kmontenero/data-docs/raw_data_collection_event_types/MBON_cruises/README.md

 HPLC from 2016 - 2020 plus on cruise from 2021 has been analyzed.

 1 cruise from 2015, we have samples from.
 1 cruise from 2016 are only duplicates, the rest we have 2021 - 2023 in samples

+Chris Kelble has data from before 2015.
+Surface & CTD going back to 1998.

+CAS data is processed through collab w/ GCOOS.

 # Data
 Much of this data is hosted on box.com; the effort of putting things there was done by Sebastian.